 - The powerhouse building has been sited on a flat area close to the Loch Ness shoreline in an area dominated by bracken, reducing tree loss. - Causeway and pontoon designs considered on the margin of Loch Ness for construction laydown have been removed from the design.
 It has been concluded that sufficient laydown area can be accommodated within the proposed powerhouse platform area, without any additional land take.
-Together with the careful siting, optimisation of the design of the powerhouse and construction area has meant that the footprint of the powerhouse in the SAC has been reduced by around 2ha. - Multiple access track route options have been considered to try to reduce land take within the qualifying woodland habitat and minimise tree loss, as well as impacts on bryophyte and lichen communities, as far as possible16.
-The proposed access route follows the existing track and passes through non-SAC habitat (primarily acid grassland) in its upper stretch.
-Local sitting adjustments have also been made, where possible, to avoid hazel trees and areas with the highest lichen and bryophyte interest; and to stay more than 10m away from any watercourses (in fact the closest point of the track to the Allt a Chinm Mhonaich watercourse is 14m) at the request of the Scottish Environmental Protection Agency.
-However, the steep topography of the site and the requirement for the track to have a safe 10% gradient to access the powerhouse building (see paragraph 2.6.13), means that it needs to deviate from the existing track and pass through SAC habitat in its middle and lower stretches.
-Nevertheless, the route of the access track has been optimised17 and is as short as possible (to minimise the effect on the SAC), hence it includes several switchback corners (hairpin bends), whilst not exceeding a 10% gradient18.
+Together with the careful siting, optimisation of the design of the powerhouse and construction area has meant that the footprint of the powerhouse in the SAC has been reduced by around 2ha. - Multiple access track route options have been considered to try to reduce land take within the qualifying woodland habitat and minimise tree loss, as well as impacts on bryophyte and lichen communities, as far as possible.
+The proposed access route follows the existing track and passes through non-SAC habitat

-16 See Section 2.6 of Volume 1, Chapter 2: Design Evolution and Alternatives of the Loch Kemp Storage EIA Report.
+&lt;sup>17 See Section 2.6 of Volume 1, Chapter 2: Design Evolution and Alternatives of the Loch Kemp Storage EIA Report.